Road map to Hybrid suite

-15 to 30 months of planning
+Set expectations: 15 to 30 months of planning

-Phase 1 - Happy endings start here
+Phase 1 - Successful projects start with planning

 Phase 1 of the Hybrid OR project planning process typically involves a period of analysis and evaluation from three to six months.
 During this time, clinical needs of various disciplines are defined, hygiene requirements are evaluated, usability and ergonomics are discussed and workflows are established.
 Discussions are focused on the selection of the appropriate imaging modalities and OR table systems that are best aligned with these requirements.

-Start with the right imaging system
+Start with imaging technology

 Picture the possibilities in 3D